-Researchers wishing to open multi-center, industry-sponsored research utilizing Western Institutional Review Board (WIRB) need to submit the appropriate paperwork to the Carilion Clinic Institutional Review Board (CC IRB).
-If the CC IRB authorizes the WIRB review, the WIRB may then become the IRB of record.
+Researchers wishing to open multi-center, industry-sponsored research utilizing Western Institutional Review Board (WIRB) need to submit the appropriate paperwork to the Carilion Institutional Review Board (Carilion IRB).
+If the Carilion IRB authorizes the WIRB review, the WIRB may then become the IRB of record.
 Researchers may visit the WIRB website for more information.
 Follow the steps below to submit research to WIRB.

 WIRB Submission Form Updated 9/20/2013

-Use this form to submit your protocol to the CC IRB.
+Use this form to submit your protocol to the Carilion IRB.
 The information from this form will be reviewed to determine if your study can be submitted to WIRB.
 Please note that the principal investigator must sign this form.
-You must submit the following to the CC IRB with this form:
+You must submit the following to the Carilion IRB with this form:

 - Copy of completed WIRB submission application